Academic Success Center

 UALR has a wide variety of Greek social fraternities and sororities, as well as honor and recognition societies and professional fraternities.
 These traditional college student organizations (called Greek organizations because of their Greek names) provide democratic, social, and leadership experience; give value beyond the college years; create an ever-widening circle of service beyond membership; answer the yearning for spiritual expression and guidance; and fill the need to belong.

 Membership is by invitation, following a formal “rush week”during which each sorority and fraternity holds parties for potential members to learn about the organizations.
-For more information or to participate in rush week, call the Office of Campus Life, (501) 569-3308.
+For more information or to participate in rush week, call the Student Experience Center, (501) 569-3308.

 Health and Accident Insurance

 Students are responsible for their own health and accident coverage while enrolled at UALR.
 An optional student group health insurance plan is offered to UALR students, their spouses, and dependent children.
-Information and applications are available in the Office of Health Services.
+Information and applications are available in the Office of Health Services located in the Donaghey Student Center, Room 102, telephone (501) 569‐3188 Voice/TTY.
 Students must apply for this health insurance plan within 30 days of the first day of class for the fall term or may enroll at the beginning of the spring semester on a prorated basis for eight months.
 Insurance is mandatory for international students.

 Health Services is an ambulatory clinic providing cost-effective, accessible health care for students, faculty, and staff of the UALR campus community.
-Health Services is a department within the Division of Educational Student Services and Student Life and is conveniently located in the Donaghey Student Center (Suite 102) next to the DSC Information Desk and across from the bookstore.
+Health Services is a department within the Division of Student Affairs and is conveniently located in the Donaghey Student Center (Suite 102) next to the DSC Information Desk and across from the bookstore.

 Our medical staff includes board-certified Advanced Practice Nurses and Registered Nurses, as well as a Consulting Physician.

-Physical examinations are not required of UALR students, but proof of immunization for measles and rubella is required of all applicants born after January 1, 1957.
+Physical examinations are not required of UALR students, but proof of immunization for measles, mumps, and rubella is required of all applicants born after January 1, 1957.

 Students with medical problems or physical disabilities are encouraged to fill out a brief information card at the Office of Health Services by the end of the first week of classes.
 All patient information is confidential.